transitional-ai/transitional-ai.github.io/_pages/team.md

 * Haoyan Chen, Pingla Institute, May 2026
 * Jiacheng Chen, Pingla Institute, May 2026
 * Yuting Wu, Pingla Institute, May 2026
+* Ruonan Wang, Pingla Institute, May  2006
+* Jiaming Yang, Pingla Institute, May  2006
 * Maanaav Anil Motiramani, School of Computer Science, UNSW, May 2026
 * Jiaqian Li, School of Mathematics and Statistics, UNSW, March 2026
 * Jun Kim,  School of Mathematics and Statistics, UNSW, May 2026